 Programme Information for Healthcare Science Innovation Fellowship Applicants

-Host departments of Fellows will be awarded a £15K Innovation Fellows bursary to cover auditable costs associated with the Fellowship, and Fellows will have access to blended project–based and online learning and training resources and mentoring to undertake a technology innovation project relevant to their department.
+Host departments of Fellows will be awarded a £15k Innovation Fellows bursary, and Fellows will have access to blended project–based and online learning and training resources and mentoring to undertake a technology innovation project relevant to their department.

-Fellows will be encouraged to look at projects through the prism of the NHS Long Term Plan, seeing the patient as a partner, and understanding their journey , addressing living with and beyond cancer and considering future health technology possibilities.
+Fellows will be encouraged to look at projects through the prism of the NHS Long Term Plan, seeing the patient as a partner, understanding their journey and considering future health technology possibilities.
 Device regulation and standards will be introduced as enablers to the safe and effective introduction of new and emerging technologies.
 Methods for identifying and managing unmet needs will be introduced as a central methodology.

 Technological solutions are a key component to meeting the challenges facing the NHS and the changing society in which we live.
 Safe and effective technologies together with the adoption of innovative solutions at pace and scale are essential for patient benefit and to keep healthcare operating at the limits of science.

 Healthcare Scientists need to be given the “tools to do the job” in terms of healthcare technology management techniques, to lead developing and implementing evolving technologies and innovative solutions.
-The Fellowship scheme will build system capacity to increase medical device regulatory and standards expertise and innovation capabilities for the introduction of appropriate technologies to benefit cancer patients in primary or secondary care settings.
-With prevalence of cancer forecast to increase, the Cancer Workforce Plan has recognised the potential for scientific and technological innovations to transform care.
+The Fellowship scheme will build system capacity to increase medical device regulatory and standards expertise and innovation capabilities for the introduction of appropriate technologies.

-This work will be undertaken in collaboration with the Office of the Chief Scientific Officer for NHS England and Improvement (CSO) and the National School of Healthcare Science (NSHCS) and be delivered by NIHR Devices for Dignity MedTech Co-operative (D4D), an organisation embedded within the NHS and successfully catalysing medical technology innovation since 2008.
+This work will be delivered by NIHR Devices for Dignity MedTech Co-operative and undertaken in collaboration with the Office of the Chief Scientific Officer (CSO) for NHS England, Health Education and Improvement Wales, Healthcare Science Cymru, the National School of Healthcare Science (NSHCS) and the Academy for Healthcare Science..

-D4D work with people living with long-term conditions (across the life course from very young children to older adults) and bring together teams to catalyse technology development in response to unmet needs, which, if addressed, will deliver the most impact for patients, carers and health & social care.
-D4D projects begin with a holistic assessment of functional limitations and challenges that arise from living with long term conditions.
+Since our conception in 2008, Devices for Dignity have worked with people living with long-term conditions (across the life course from very young children to older adults) and bring together expert teams to catalyse technology development in response to unmet needs, which, if addressed, will deliver the most impact for patients, carers and health & social care.
+Projects begin with a holistic assessment of functional limitations and challenges that arise from living with long term conditions.
 Often health conditions are managed in isolation, which is not always effective for patients in identifying the most suitable technology to help them.
-D4D recognise the challenges of overlapping complications of illnesses on quality of life and the ability to live, work and function independently.
+Devices for Dignity recognise the challenges of overlapping complications of illnesses on quality of life and the ability to live, work and function independently.

 Programme Criteria and Content